 The Pacific Northwest, more commonly referred to as the PNW, is one of the most unique and diverse places in the world.
 The PNW is home to over 14 different national parks, forests, and monuments.
 It’s most notably known for is beautiful landscapes, like fog-covered forests, mountains shielded by glaciers, green wildflower meadows, and crystal clear alpine lakes.
-In my opinion, it’s the best place for adventure elopements, as there is so much to see and do.
+Whether you’re set on a PNW elopement or exploring the possibility of one, you’ve come to the right place.

-As an elopement photographer who specializes in PNW elopements, I created this guide to help you plan your very own elopement in the Pacific Northwest.
+As a PNW-based elopement photographer, I created this in-depth guide to help you plan your very own elopement in the Pacific Northwest.
 In this guide, you’ll learn about the best places to elope in the Pacific Northwest, must-know tips, where to stay, and so much more.
 Let’s dive in.

 Where Is the PNW?